The Tragically Hip: 1992–1997

-The Hip released another album, Fully Completely in 1992, which produced the singles "Locked in the Trunk of a Car", "Courage", and "At the Hundredth Meridian" and three others.
+The band released another album, Fully Completely in 1992, which produced the singles "Locked in the Trunk of a Car", "Courage", "At the Hundredth Meridian", and three others.
 The sound on this album displayed less of a blues influence than previous albums.
-The Hip created and headlined the first Another Roadside Attraction tour at this time, both to act as a vehicle for their touring, and to promote other Canadian acts (as well as non-Canadians Ziggy Marley and Pere Ubu).
+The Hip created and headlined the first Another Roadside Attraction tour at this time, which also featured Midnight Oil, Crash Vegas, Hothouse Flowers and Daniel Lanois.
+The five artists on the tour collaborated together on the 1993 charity single "Land", which protested forest clearcutting in British Columbia.

 Many songs from Day For Night were first performed prior to their release during the 1993 Another Roadside Attraction Tour.
 "Nautical Disaster" was played frequently in the middle of "New Orleans Is Sinking", an early version of "Thugs" was tested, and Downie sang lyrics from many other Day For Night songs, such as "Grace, Too", "Scared", and "Emergency", during this tour.

 Day for Night was then released in 1994, producing six singles, including "Nautical Disaster" and "Grace, Too".
 Trouble at the Henhouse followed in 1996, producing five singles starting with "Ahead by a Century", which reached number one on the RPM Canadian singles chart on 24 June and became their most successful single in their home country.
 "Butts Wigglin", the fifth single from Henhouse, also appeared on the soundtrack to the Kids in the Hall movie Kids in the Hall: Brain Candy.
 The live album Live Between Us was recorded on the subsequent tour at Cobo Arena in Detroit, Michigan.